valango/duke/README.md

 ![](assets/xfeed.png)
 ![](assets/listing.png)
-In example above it says `src/lib/debug/index.js` is exactly the same in `sudoku` and `intuit2` projects and there are more similar files, but they are all different.
+In example above it says `src/lib/debug/index.js` is exactly the same in `sudoku` and `intuit2` projects and there's more similar files, but all those are different.

 My first try was to use [glob package](https://www.npmjs.com/package/glob), but soon my code grew horribly complex and inefficient,